fourthdimensionstudio/beautiful-jekyll/_posts/2018-07-23-M3RL-Code-Refactor.md

 image: /img/m3rl.png
 ---

 Something that was on the backlog for a long long time was to implement the data persistence between the dungeon exploration and the "puzzle battle" from the **Match 3 Roguelike** game.
-Don't worry it's a teporary name.
+Don't worry, it's a teporary name.

 It was 2 long days of anxiety and "How to do this?" - The best, fastest and most secure way was to perform a major refactor on the code.
 Oh well, that happens.
-But it took only a morning, so two days avoiding to do proved to be a total waste.
+But it took only a morning, so two days avoiding to do it proved to be a total waste.

 ## How it was before?

 Before the refactor there were 2 objects, the **Puzzle** object and the **Dungeon Exploration** object.
-It doesn't take much to realize that it doesn't make a lot of sense, these object simply can't handle all of the information on the game.
+It doesn't take much to realize that it doesn't make a lot of sense, these object simply can't handle all the information of the game.

 What about the progression?
 Data Persistence?
 Statistics?

-None of those things could be handled with just two objects, so the most sensible thing to do was create the **GameManager**.
+None of those things could be handled with just two objects, so the most sensible thing to do was to create the **GameManager**.
 This is a bit obvious since almost all games, at some point, will use a centralized Game Manager

 ## How it is now?